 I have volunteered with two well known dog rescue charities.
 I work as a kennel socialiser, with the most famous London based dogs home.
 I have regular, practical interaction with very stressed dogs in rescue shelters.
 This gives me the opportunity to put my academic learning into practical experience.
 It is one thing to learn about the brain chemistry which causes stressed dogs to behave distructively, it is quite another thing to handle that same dog when it is jumping up to try to bite your nose off!
 As well as being a volunteer dog-walker at another rescue centre in West London, I also help out at a local dog training class in Northwood.

-I own an 11 year old rescue dog from Battersea Dogs and Cats Home.
+I own a working Labrador who is a work in progress.
 Dog behaviour is my passion.
 Having a well behaved, happy dog in your home is a life-enhancing experience.
 If you take the time to get to know your dog and find out what makes it happy, your efforts will be repaid in abundance.